hadisfr/ST3-Java-Autocomplete/README.md

 ## Settings
-The settings are currently all handled directory in the Python (autocomplete.py) file.
+The settings are currently all handled inside the Python (autocomplete.py) file.

 **class_cache_size**: number of files to keep in memory for autocompletion.
 The higher the number, the faster things will go, but at a cost for memory.